PeterNaydenov/morph/README.md

 `{{ name }}` // render data from 'name'.
-Only data is provided to this placeholder `{{ :someAction}}` // no data, but the result of the action will fill the placeholder `{{ @all : someAction }}` // provide all the data to the action 'someAction' `{{:someAction : placeName }}` // action 'someAction' will fullfill content of placeholder and placeholder name will be 'placeName'
+Only data is provided to this placeholder `{{ :someAction}}` // no data, but the result of the action will fill the placeholder `{{ @all : someAction }}` // provide all the data to the action 'someAction' `{{:someAction : placeName }}` // action 'someAction' will fulfill content of placeholder and placeholder name will be 'placeName'
 ```